noiseprotocol/noise_spec/noise.md

 Note that while the parties confirm their prologues are identical, they don't mix prologue data into encryption keys.
-If an input contains secret data that's intended to strength the the encryption, a "PSK" handshake should be used instead (see next section).
+If an input contains secret data that's intended to strengthen the encryption, a "PSK" handshake should be used instead (see next section).

 7. Pre-shared symmetric keys